comboshreddies/kubectl-line/README.md

 ## Starters:
 Starters are those commands that you can start pipe sequence with:
+They either add some functionality (kc-inject) or are able to display some information that can be used in following pipe executions.

   _ kc-inject <file1> <file2>
     injects multiple kubectl config files in pipe stream